Inès Ligron: Books

 In the year 2011, Ligron published 2 books in Thailand.
 She published another book in Japan in 2012.

 Present work

 Ligron is the CEO of WCBA, a chain of beauty schools in Japan.

 Ligron appears several times a day on numerous Japanese television channels promoting her Ines Secret DVDs.
 She is also featured in women magazines in Japan.

 She is currently ranked by the Rakuten website as number 6 most influential personality in beauty and style (and the only foreigner to appear in the top 10 list).

+On August 17, 2026, Ligron was appointed as the President of the Miss France Univers Committee following its separation from Miss France earlier that year.

 Personal life

 Ligron is married to Ken Berger, a Jewish man.